JoelChG/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-Both values have changed, and both have the same value.
-This is due to the large quantity of missing values that the original dataframe contained.
+Both values have changed, and both the median and mean now have the same value.
+This is due to the large quantity of missing values that the original data frame contained.
 Let's plot a histogram for the total number of steps per day from the new data frame with the imputed values, with the corresponding new mean and median, so we can visualize the difference from the previous plot.